Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

 About Movevery

-We provide family-centered, individualized care—combining innovative techniques with a strong foundation in clinical research to nurture each child’s development and well-being.
-We believe early identification and intervention are essential, as your baby’s brain, body, and connections grow rapidly during the early years.
+Our care is guided by our core values of connection, collaboration, and purposeful play.
+We provide individualized, family centered support by combining innovative techniques with a strong foundation in clinical research.
+Early identification and intervention are essential, and we honor the rapid growth of your baby’s brain, body, and connections during these early years.

 Mother and child engaged in a playful therapy session at Movevery, reflecting the mission of providing personalized care for every child’s development through compassionate pediatric physical therapy.